 Trope

-Writing experts did not initially mean trope to be a putdown.
+Writing experts did not initially intend for ‘trope’ to be a put-down.
 It was supposed to be a technical writing term.
-For example, “In the third scene, we see the love trope coming into play.”
-However, the meaning has negatively transformed.
-I wish people were more considerate and would stop bashing writers.
-Yet, there have to be critics, and there are many works that need a good bashing.
+For example, “In the third scene, there will be a love trope.”
+Simply another writing term.
+Still, critics are necessary in our society, and many works need a good bashing.

 Do I wish the term trope would disappear?
-It would be nice if this term slipped back into obscurity.
-With that in mind, I would appreciate it if my four blog readers would not point out my blog trope.
+It would be nice if this term slipped back into the writing tool belt and out of critics’ headlines.
+With that in mind, I would appreciate it if you would not point out the trope in my article.

 You’re the best -Bill